sees9730/Planning-for-Autonomous-Gliders-Using-Stable-Sparse-RRT-in-Two-and-Three-Dimensional-Environments/README.md

 ### 3.5 Implementation Details

 This project is implemented solely in C++ with no external motion planning or simulation libraries.
-All functionalities are self-written , including the state-space representation, dynamics integration, sampling, collision checking, tree management, cost evaluation, and environment modeling.
+All functionalities are self-written, including the state-space representation, dynamics integration, sampling, collision checking, tree management, cost evaluation, and environment modeling.
 Highlights of the implementation include the following:

 • Class Design: The code is divided into multiple classes and header files, each dedicated to a specific component of the planning pipeline.
 For instance: